nalmadi/nalmadi.github.io/_posts/2026-01-24-student-interview-Rose.md

 the team.

 **Naser: Can you tell us about the interview process?
-And how did you prepare for it?**
+And how you prepared for it?**

 Rose: The interview structure for most Salesforce internships is different depending on the